 NO. PROJECT PROJECT DESCRIPTION OUTCOME ESTIMATED BUDGET 1 Co-ordination of HIV and AIDS National Health Act 2003,Gert Sibande Strategic Plan on HIV & AIDS & TB, The Executive Mayor of the District is the chairperson of the District AIDS Council.
 The structure consists of Different organised stakeholders.
 DAC Hold meetings and implement activities based on the District HIV/ AIDS and TB Strategy and plan.
-2012 - 2016 Focus will be on Awareness Campaigns (HCT and VMMC), Skills Development, Community Dialogue on HIV & AIDS, Support to home base caregivers, Support for People Living with HIV/AIDS, Developing operational plans for LM's, and Employee wellness program and District Support to people living with HIV &AIDS 2 R 2M 2 Youth Development National Youth Development Act 2008,The White Paper for Social Welfare 1997, National Youth Development Policy Establishment of Youth Forum and its activities.
-Projects will include: Skills Development, Drug and Substance abuse awareness Training workshop, Career Exhibition, Life skills Programme and Leadership training, Commemoration of youth Day, development of Youth 4,5 & 7 R 1.5M
+2012 - 2016 Focus will be on Awareness Campaigns (HCT and VMMC), Skills Development, Community Dialogue on HIV & AIDS, Support to home base caregivers, Support for People Living with HIV/AIDS, Developing operational plans for LM's, and Employee wellness program and District Support to people living with HIV &AIDS 2 R 2M 2 Youth Development National Youth Development Act 2008,The White Paper for Social Welfare 1997, National Youth Development Policy Framework, Establishment of Youth Forum and its activities.
+Projects will include: Skills Development, Drug and Substance abuse awareness Training workshop, Career Exhibition, Life skills Programme and Leadership training, Commemoration of youth Day, development of Youth Skills Development Strategy and Facilitation of Youth Economic Development.
+4,5 & 7 R 1.5M